 Turn Anonymous Stakeholders into Engaged Capital Market Relationships

 In today’s capital-markets, it is insufficient for a public company to simply publish news and host conference calls.
-Basic investor relations (“IR”) will not unlock your company’s unrealized shareholder value.
-To go beyond basic IR, companies must think strategically about how they convert previously anonymous stakeholders into engaged contacts.
-Modern IR programs require an investor conversion funnel to systematically capture, nurture, and convert interest into meaningful relationships.
+Basic communications will not unlock your company’s unrealized shareholder value.
+To go beyond basic communications, companies must think strategically about how they convert previously anonymous stakeholders into engaged contacts.
+Modern capital market programs require an capital markets conversion funnel to systematically capture, nurture, and convert interest into meaningful relationships.

 In marketing a conversion funnel is the journey a prospect takes from first awareness to a final action.
 The typical stages are Awareness → Interest → Consideration → Action.
-Applied to investor relations, the “customer” is not a typical buyer, but rather the prospective investor, sell-side analysts, retail brokers, corporate access groups, sales desks, media, and other actors in the capital markets who may ultimately drive investment, coverage, or access.
+Applied to the capital markets, the “customer” is the prospective investor, sell-side analyst, retail broker, corporate access professional, sales desk, and media.
+Basically, any actor in the capital markets who may ultimately drive investment, coverage, or access.
 If you fail to map and optimize the conversion funnel, you leave unrealized shareholder value on the table.

 Awareness / Entry

 At the top of the funnel, the goal is to turn anonymous individuals into identifiable leads.
-In the IR context this means a sell-side analyst, potential investor, or media contact who knows nothing of your company begins to engage: visiting your IR website, reviewing a news release, visiting the company’s LinkedIn page, or scanning your earnings reports.
-Yet anonymous interactions are of no value unless you convert them into known contacts.
+In the capital markets context, this means a sell-side analyst, potential investor, or media contact who knows nothing of your company.
+The top of the capital markets funnel is where these actors begin to engage: visiting your IR website, reviewing a news release, visiting the company’s LinkedIn page, or scanning your earnings reports.
+Yet anonymous interactions are of no value unless until these actors convert into known contacts.

 Interest / Capture

-The key is to convert the anonymous interactions into identifiable engagement which occurs when a participant subscribes to an email news alert, registers for a webcast, calls or emails the IR office, or requests a meeting with management.
+The key is to convert the anonymous interactions into identifiable engagement.
+This occurs when a participant subscribes to an email news alert, registers for a webcast, calls or emails the IR office, or requests a meeting with management.
 To effectively accomplish this task, the company must:

 - Provide clear calls to action to enter the conversion funnel.
 For example, the corporate website should feature a clear call to subscribe to the company’s email news alerts above the fold on the landing page (without using intrusive pop-ups);

 - Ensure the identifiable engagement is actually captured.
 Too many companies fail to extract essential contact information when the opportunity presents itself.
-For inbound emails and phone calls, the investor relations point of contact needs to systematically request (if not provided) and capture the name and phone number of callers and ask if they would like to be added to the email news alert.
+For inbound emails and phone calls, the company’s point of contact needs to consistently capture the name and phone number of callers and add contacts to the email news alert.
+If capital market interactions are being managed by an executive assistant, the chances that this critical opportunity is being missed are nearly 100%.

 - All of this information needs to be captured in an investor relationship management system otherwise it will be lost.
-Companies need to deploy a robust investor relationship management system to curate and manage the relationship with identified participants that are now in the investor conversion funnel.
+Companies need to deploy a robust investor relationship management system to curate and manage the relationships that are now in the capital markets conversion funnel.
+Managing your capital market relationships through an excel spreadsheet is an invitation to disaster.

-Unfortunately, most companies and investor relations functions fail in one or all of these areas, compromising the investor conversion funnel.
+Unfortunately, most companies fail in one or all of these areas, compromising the capital markets conversion funnel.

 Consideration / Engagement

-Once you have captured the contact, you must nurture the relationship.
-That means timely email alerts, webcast invitations, meaningful management access, follow-up calls and relevant IR content.
-Just as marketing funnels track drop-off between stages, you should monitor where participants disengage. (e.g., they subscribe but never open alerts, register for a webcast but don’t attend, meet management but don’t ultimately invest (buy side) or fail to launch research coverage (sell side)).
+Once a company has captured the contact, it must nurture the relationship.
+That means timely email alerts, webcast invitations, meaningful management access, follow-up calls and relevant content.
+Just as marketing funnels track drop-off between stages, companies should monitor where participants disengage. (e.g., they subscribe but never open alerts, register for a webcast but don’t attend, meet management but don’t ultimately invest (buy-side) or fail to launch research coverage (sell-side)).

 Action / Conversion